Warning signs of a common, dangerous cancer

 Do you know the most common cancers diagnosed for men and women?
 The answers might surprise you.

-Excluding skin cancers, ranking in the top three for both men and women are lung and colorectal cancer.
+Excluding skin cancers, ranking near the top for both men and women are lung and colorectal cancer.

-In fact, the American Cancer Society estimates this year, along with over 97,000 new cases of colon cancer, over 43,000 cases of rectal cancer will be diagnosed, and more than 50,000 people will die as a result.
+In fact, the American Cancer Society estimates that this year, 101,420 new cases of colon cancer and 44,180 cases of rectal cancer will be diagnosed, and more than 51,000 people will die as a result.

 Overall, a man’s lifetime risk of developing this deadly form of cancer is approximately 1 in 22.
 For a woman, her risk drops to 1 in 24.